root-project/root/documentation/users-guide/AddingaClass.md

-This pragma statement turns on or off the dictionary generation for all classes, structures, namespaces, global variables, global functions and typedefs seen so far by CINT.
+This pragma statement turns on or off the dictionary generation for all classes, structures, namespaces, global variables, global functions and typedefs seen so far by Cling.
 Example:

 ``` {.cpp}
 // some C++ header definition